samuelgonsalves/bank-app/README.md

 <ol>
 <li>If an admin deletes a user, all the user's transactions will be deleted regardless of status
 <li>If a user cancels a transaction request, the transaction is deleted from the system
+<li>Logout from the user's account, before you delete that user
 </ol>